 There isn't a lot of emphasis on direct marketing design, and especially on direct mail piece design, in graphic arts education programs.
 It's almost taken for granted that a good artist will surely be able to pick up the ins and outs of this marketing niche.
 We feel this neglect is unfortunate, given the fact that direct marketing is one of the most prevalent and powerful forms of marketing available today.

-At Midwest, we attempt to elevate the role of advertising to art - like so many great ad agencies are committed to doing.
+At Midwest Direct, we attempt to elevate the role of advertising to art - like so many great ad agencies are committed to doing.
 Our difference is the balance between art and functionality.
 First, in getting client designs through mail processing equipment; then, in pulling results and ROI for our customers once those pieces land in the hands of prospects.